Cleaning Laminate Floors

 It’s very durable but it can also be damaged by excessive moisture as well as scratch, score, dent or pit from tracked in dirt and rocks, dogs, toys, etc.

-Vacuum or Sweep
+Vacuum or Dry Mop Floors

 It is very important to remove grit and soil completely from laminate flooring.
 Dirt and grit are the worst trouble makers when it comes to damage by scratching or even scouring the floor finish.
 Sweep or vacuum your laminate floors on a regular basis to help keep any kind of abrasive dirt, grit, as well as grime off of the floor.
+You can use a Swiffer mop or a vacuum without a beater bar.

 You can prevent debris from being tracked inside simply by placing floor mats or rugs both inside and outside your entrances.
 The proper care of your laminate floor will avoid damage as well as prolong its life and keep it looking new for many years.

 Laminate floors can be cleaned (usually) with just warm water.
-We don’t use detergent or soap or any fancy pants specialty cleaners on laminate floors because they leave a sticky residue and don’t rinse off cleanly.
+We don’t use detergent or soap or any fancy specialty cleaners on laminate floors because they leave a sticky residue and don’t rinse off cleanly.

 Wipe It Dry